shopware/shopware-operator/README.md

 > [!IMPORTANT]
 > This will install the Operator in the default namespace, if you want to change this use `kubectl -n <namespace> apply -f ...`

+## Limitations and Issues
+#### Sidecars
+When using sidecars, please ensure they are properly terminated.
+Unfortunately, Kubernetes does not provide a reliable mechanism for managing the shutdown of jobs (such as setup and migration jobs).
+As a result, we cannot guarantee that containers within the pod will be stopped correctly.
+To address this, the job will be deleted once the operator container has completed its task.

 ## Contributing